Amber Electric electricity plans in New South Wales

 Solar feed-in tariff in NSW

-Solar feed-in tariff rates vary depending on the plan, your distributor zone, and the size of your solar system.
-To maximise feed-in tariff earnings, compare multiple retailers before committing to a solar plan.
+Solar feed-in tariff rates vary depending on the plan, your distributor zone, and the size of your solar system, and they change without notice.
+To maximise feed-in tariff earnings, confirm the current rate with the retailer and compare multiple retailers before committing to a solar plan.

 In New South Wales, the average electricity usage rate is approximately 28.5c/kWh with an average daily supply charge of $1.05.
 The estimated average annual household bill is approximately $1,450.